Willistown Troop 78

 Sea Base, Islamorada Florida

 The scouts and leaders spend a week in the Florida Keys scuba diving on reefs and shipwrecks.
 The scouts and leaders take scuba certification training in advance of the trip.
 Each crew decides its daily activities, with several dives per day, exploring the wonders of the deep.
-Many different and varied ocean animals, corals and plants, with bright colors are on display in nature’s underwater wonderland.
+Many different and varied ocean creatures, corals, and plants, with bright colors are on display in nature’s underwater wonderland.

 Kandersteg International Scout Centre, Switzerland

 Every four years, the scouts and leaders of troop 78 wing their way to Kandersteg for 2 weeks of exciting adventure in the Swiss Alps.
-We join scouts from all over the world for daily touring, learning about other cultures, hiking glaciers to the tops of the surrounding mountains.
+We join scouts from all over the world for daily touring, learning about other cultures, hiking glaciers to the tops of the surrounding mountains, canyoneering, zip-lining and many other exciting adventures.

 Philmont Scout Ranch